 Key Takeaways

 If you are planning on setting up a website, you may not need an ABN or ACN.
-However, you will need an ABN or ACN if you are running an online business.
+However, you will need an ABN or ACN if you are running an online business or conducting business via your website.
 Therefore, it is crucial to ensure that your business is properly registered so that you can secure your domain name for your business.
-If you have any questions about registering an ABN or domain name, contact LegalVision’s e-commerce lawyers on 1300 544 755 or fill out the form on this page.
+It is also important to protect your domain name with methods such as a trade mark.

-If you are registering a .org.au domain name, your business must be a registered non-profit or charity.
+If you are registering a ‘.org.au’ domain name, your business must be a registered non-profit or charity.

-If you are launching a website for non-commercial purposes, and you do not plan to operate a business from your website, you will not need an ABN to register the name.
+If you are launching a website for non-commercial purposes and you do not plan to operate a business from your website, you will not need an ABN to register the name.
 However, if you do plan to operate a business, you will need an ABN.

 We appreciate your feedback – your submission has been successfully received.